Janaki Kalaganaledu: Plot

 During the function, as there is nobody present in the house, Mallika, takes chance and goes for a movie with her friends.
 Meanwhile, during this time, a few robbers rob the house.
 When she returns, she is shocked to find the home robbed.
 Scared of Jnanamba's ire, Mallika cleans the house with some of the family members and makes Jnanamba believe that everything was fine and nothing of the unusual had happened.
 However, Jnanamba gets suspicious about her family's behavior and begins to enquire Mallika.
 Jnanamba finds the truth and asks Mallika to leave the house but upon her plea, Jnanamba asks Mallika's parents to visit the house.
 Mallika's parents came to the house but asked Jnanmba to forgive Mallika.
 Then, Janaki asks Jnanamba to forgive Mallika.
 Jnanamba accepts her request on a condition.
-The condition is that incase Mallika does any mistake once again, it will be Janaki leaving the house.
+The condition is that in case Mallika does any mistake once again, it will be Janaki leaving the house.
 Janaki convinces Jnanamba to forgive Mallika and she accepts under one condition that Janaki should leave the house if Mallika makes a mistake.
 On the other hand, Janaki, who had learnt that Jnanamba assumed her to be partially uneducated confronts Yogi for lying and decides to say reveal truth to her in-laws.
 However, she remains quiet after high tensions in family due to Mallika's act.

 Later, Janaki begins to impress her in-laws and also learns to cook from Rama.
-Desperate about a grandson, Jnanamba arranges a pooja(ritual) and forbids the family from eating till evening.
+Desperate about a grandson, Jnanamba arranges a puja and forbids the family from eating till evening.
 A hungry Mallika ignores the rules and Jnanamba finds about it.
 She asks Janaki to leave the house.
-However, Rama solves the issue impressing Janaki.
+However, Rama solves the issue, impressing Janaki.
 Jnanamba too forgives Janaki and asks her to cook for the family.
 Though she does not know to cook, she succeeds by watching a cooking video.
 Mallika spoils the food which makes it extremely spicy and salty.
 Before Jnananmba could eat it, Rama realizes the mistake and saves Janaki.